🚀 New Release: Introducing AI Agent for Ecommerce: Sell more. Support faster. Grow smarter.

 • Strength – How big your potential customer is, how many people are employed with them, etc.

-• Revenue – Gain information on how much revenue are they generating as this piece of information will help you know the extent you can go to serve them better.
+• Revenue – Gain information on how much revenue they are generating as this piece of information will help you know the extent you can go to serve them better.

 • Tools – It’s important to understand what tools they use and whether your product or software could be the value proposition they need.